buildingSMART/IFC4.x-IF/tests/PS01/readme.md

 ### Expected geometry

-There should be one pyramid turned upside down:
+There should be three pyramids turned upside down:

-- of the product with `GlobalId='3RhbhoXQ53yRzPOejOTUcp'`,
-- with its apex at position `(700.000970772933, 1570., 0.)` relative to project base point, and
-- and base width of 5 decimeters and height of 1.5 meters (map measurements).
+- with base width of 5 decimeters and height of 1.5 meters (map measurements).

+1. product with `GlobalId='3RhbhoXQ53yRzPOejOTUcp'` with its apex at position `(700.000970772933, 1570., 0.)` relative to project base point;
+2. product with `GlobalId='3RhbhoXQ53yRzPOejOTUgT'` with its apex at position `(2005.00097121531, 1765., 0.)` relative to project base point; and
+3. product with `GlobalId='3XMP46M8P65ugGKLEpO4FP'` with its apex at position `(195.00097114034, 2100., 0.)` relative to project base point.

 ### Control parameters